 Titanium blades are very lightweight, flexible and tough.
-Problematically, these blades do not hold their edges well and tend to only be used for diving, vanity pieces, and custom knives.
+Problematically, these blades do not hold their edges well.
+For these reasons, blades from Titanium suppliers tend to only be used for diving, vanity pieces, and custom knives.

 Ceramic blades are very brittle blades which offer exceptional hardness and edge retention, as well as having no Steel in them to rust.
 While this does mean that they are incredibly easy to keep, it also means that they are far less flexible than the majority of other materials available.
 This makes them perfect as diving knives, but a lot less useful in other situations.

 Pros and Cons: